Tyrowo/procrastinationBuster/README.md

 # procrastinationBuster

+To use this extension without downloading it from the store:

+download the zip file from this repository and unzip it

+open a new chrome tab

+enter chrome://extensions

-To use this extension without downloading it from the store: open a new chrome tab, enter chrome://extensions turn on the developer mode slider in the top right corner of the screen click "load unpacked" in the top left corner of the screen navigate to where you downloaded this project select the folder.
+turn on the developer mode slider in the top right corner of the screen

-The extension should explain everything from there.
+click "load unpacked" in the top left corner of the screen

+navigate to where you downloaded this project and select the folder

+The extension will create a new tab explaining how to use the extension. i.e. how to input urls and change time settings in your user settings section of the options page

 __________________________________________________________________________________________